infrasonar/docs/docs/collectors/probes/snmp/eaton.md

 A noteworthy condition is the **Eaton UPS input source** condition as this condition is triggered when the UPS lost it's main power.

-An interesting use case for this condition is to setup a DutyCalls rule to notify on-call personal when main power is lost.
+An interesting use case for this condition is to setup a rule to send a voice call to notify on-call personal when main power is lost.

 !!! note "Good to known"